maxwax/birdseye/README.md

 ## Run as root

+> [!WARNING]
+> Birdseye runs many Linux programs to gather system details and many of these require root privelges so you have to run it as root or via sudo.

 * Scary, I know!

-* Birdseye runs many Linux programs to gather system details and many of these require root privelges so you have to run it as root or via sudo.

 * The source code is fully available for review so you can gain trust with it.